AdamWilsonLabEDU/GEO511_2020/Tasklist.md

 ## Tasks
 - Read the [course syllabus](Syllabus.html) and make sure you understand our class routine and grading
-- Install R on your computer [from here](https://cloud.r-project.org){target='blank'}
+- Install R on your computer [from here](https://cloud.r-project.org){target='blank'} if you haven't already installed it.
 - Install RStudio Desktop (free version) on your computer [from this source](https://www.rstudio.com/products/rstudio/download/){target='blank'}
 - Join the Slack Channel by following the link sent via email (ask if you did not receive this link)
 - Join our DataCamp class following the link sent via email.
 Start working on the first assignment (try to finish by Thursday)
-- Create a [GitHub account](https://github.com/join?source=header-home){target="blank"} and submit your github username [here](https://forms.gle/7gJCeKcUMFbcZ4jY8).
+- Create a [GitHub account](https://github.com/join?source=header-home){target="blank"} and submit your github username to the form sent to your email.
 This username may follow you for years, use something professional that you will want to share with your future employer.
 </div>
 ___
 ## [ CS_02 :  My grandfather says climate is cooling ]( ./CS_02.html )